and welcome to our German Day of the Word…. just making sure you are awake ;). This time we will have a look at the meaning of:

 “Oh what ? /What is it?”

-However, probably on account of its filler-power denn always sounds a bit casual… a detective would never ask the suspect where denn the money is.
-That wouldn’t sound too intimidating.
+However, probably on account of its padding-power denn always sounds a bit casual.
+A detective would never ask the suspect where denn the money is because the padding-power of denn would take away the sharpness.

 - Wo ist denn eigentlich meine Brille?